IsaccBarker/Corporate/README.md

 ### Methods

 Each method is defined by a block of text starting with a tab and ending with a new line.
 The name of the method is the number of words (delimiters " ", ",", ":", ";", "--", "(",  and ")") that are present in the first sentense.
+Static methods do not exist.

 You can call a method in another class by saying:

 ```
 (<eggs>see the <method name><eggs> interation stated <class ID><eggs>)

-or

 , namely the <method name><eggs> requirement <eggs> referenced <class ID>
+.
+Following up on your <class ID>, would you be willing to <method name>?
 ```

 The `--` (double hyphen) might look weird, but it's [perfectly valid](https://english.stackexchange.com/a/254370).
+You can also specify a class one email in the future with `<x>`.
+You can reference classes up to 10 emails in the future, by the following:

+1. x = 1, "meeting"
+2. x = 2, "conference"
+3. x = 3, "chat"
+4. x = 4, "call"
+5. x = 5, "note"
+6. x = 6, "letter"
+7. x = 7, "download"
+8. x = 8, "uplink"
+9. x = 9, "conversation"
+10. x = 10, "consultation"

 You can call a method in the same class by saying: